Help Center

 Enable Event Notification Postbacks for Brands

-Event Notification Postbacks are standard HTTP notifications that can notify you when an action, click, or other event occurs.
+Event Notification Postbacks are standard HTTP notifications that notify you when an action, click, or other event occurs.
 Event Postbacks can be configured to feed event data into your internal reporting systems, giving an up-to-date view of your events.

 View Event Notification Postbacks

-1. From the left navigation menu, select ellipsis-v-solid.svg [Menu]→ Settings.
+1. From the left navigation menu, select ellipsis-v-solid.svg [Menu] → Settings.

 Enable Event Postbacks